My name is Silvia Munguia, and I am from San Diego, California. I studied Literature in Writing at UC San Diego earning my B.A. in 2013.

 10. John was violent to women.

 In a 1980 interview with Playboy, Lennon admitted his violent past, indicating that he used to fight men and hit women, and that the line in the Beatles song “Getting Better,” which reads “I used to be cruel to my woman and beat her and take her apart from the things that she loved," was, in fact, about him.
 "That is why I am always on about peace, you see.
 It is the most violent people who go for love and peace,” said Lennon explaining that, in big part, his violence was rooted in the pain and anger from his sad and lonely childhood, and that he was trying to change his ways.
-In her memoir titled, John, Lennon's first wife, Cynthia Lennon, confirms her ex-husband's emotional and physical abuse towards her as well as his adultery.
+In her memoir titled, John, Lennon's first wife, Cynthia Lennon, confirms her ex-husband's neglect and, sometimes, abusive and cruel behavior.

 “I never stopped loving John, but the cost of that love has been enormous.
-Someone asked me recently whether if I’d known at the beginning what lay ahead I would have gone through with it.
-I had to say no. Of course I could never regret having my wonderful son, but the truth is that if I had known as a teeneager what falling in love with John Lennon would lead to, I would’ve turned around right then and walked away.”
+Someone asked me recently whether, if I’d known at the beginning what lay ahead, I would have gone through with it.
+I had to say no. Of course, I could never regret having my wonderful son.
+But the truth is that if I’d known as a teenager what falling for John Lennon would lead to, I would have turned around right then and walked away.”

 As Lennon matured and got older, he was able to deal with his inner demons and release his pent up anger through primal therapy.
 His second wife, Yoko Ono, has said that he was never abusive towards her.

 - Davies, Hunter.
 The Beatles: The Authorised Biography.
 1968.ISBN-13: 978-0434176045

 - O'Dell, Tom.
 Beatles: How the Beatles Changed the World.
 November 2, 2017.
 ASIN: B0773KFYGX

 - Gould, Jonathan.
 Can't Buy Me Love.
 November 4, 2008.
 ISBN-13: 978-0307353382